 2. What are arrays?

 Answer: Arrays are a fundamental data structure that stores a fixed-size sequential collection of elements of the same type.
-Each element in an array is identified by its index or position.
-Arrays are widely used due to their simplicity and constant-time access to elements using their index.
-However, their size is fixed, making it challenging to resize them dynamically.
+In an array, each element is identified by its index or position.
+Due to their simplicity and constant-time access to elements using their index, arrays are widely used.
+However, because their size is fixed, resizing them dynamically poses a challenge.

 3. Explain the difference between an array and a linked list.

 Answer: The main difference between an array and a linked list is in their memory allocation and flexibility.
-Arrays are stored in contiguous memory locations, allowing direct access to elements using their index.
-In contrast, linked lists use nodes that can be scattered in different memory locations, requiring traversal from the beginning to access a specific element.
-However, linked lists offer dynamic memory allocation, allowing them to grow or shrink during runtime.
+Firstly, arrays store elements in contiguous memory locations, allowing direct access using their index.
+In contrast, linked lists use nodes scattered across different memory locations, requiring traversal from the beginning to access a specific element.
+Additionally, linked lists offer dynamic memory allocation, allowing them to grow or shrink during runtime.

 4. Implement a stack using an array or a linked list.